tyroneraay/portfolio-website/README.md

-Hi welcome! this is my personal portfolio website.
+Hi welcome ~ this is my personal portfolio website.
 I am a beginner aspiring to be a web developer and data analyst. :)))